yshavit/antlr-denter/README.md

 Repo layout
 ===========

-- **core**: The real thing.
+- **Java/core**: The real thing.
 This is what you're interested in.
 Maven artifact `antlr-denter`.
-- **examples**: Contains a real-life example of a language that uses `DenterHelper`, so you can see a full solution, including the pom, how to set up the parser (which is nothing extra relative to usual antlr stuff) and how to define a language that uses these INDENT/DEDENT tokens.
+- **Java/examples**: Contains a real-life example of a language that uses `DenterHelper`, so you can see a full solution, including the pom, how to set up the parser (which is nothing extra relative to usual antlr stuff) and how to define a language that uses these INDENT/DEDENT tokens.
 The language itself is pretty basic, but it should get the point across.
 Maven artifact `antlr-denter-example-examples`.
+- **Python3**: The python3 implementation

 The maven run is as simple as `mvn install` (or your favorite goal).

 Comments?
 Suggestions?
 Bugs?
 ============================
 Don't be shy about opening an issue!